Guillaume V of Luxembourg

 Guillaume V (Guillaume Jean Joseph Marie de Nassau; born 11 November 1981) is Grand Duke of Luxembourg, reigning since 3 October 2025.

 The eldest son of Grand Duke Henri and Grand Duchess Maria Teresa, he acceded to the throne upon the abdication of his father.

 Early life and education

 Guillaume was born on 11 November 1981 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg City as the eldest child of Grand Duke Henri of Luxembourg and his wife, Cuban-born Grand Duchess Maria Teresa.
 His godparents are Princess Marie Astrid of Luxembourg and Prince Guillaume of Luxembourg.
 Guillaume has four younger siblings: Prince Félix, Prince Louis, Princess Alexandra and Prince Sébastien.

 Guillaume attended public school, completing his primary education in Lorentzweiler and his secondary education at the Lycée Robert-Schuman in Luxembourg City, before attending Swiss boarding schools the Institut Le Rosey and the Collège Alpin International Beau Soleil where he finished the French baccalaureate in 2001; and Royal Military Academy Sandhurst, Camberley, England.
 He began his higher education studies in the United Kingdom where he studied at University College, Durham and Brunel University, both in England.
-In 2006 he entered Institut Philanthropos in Fribourg, Switzerland, where he spent a year studying philosophy and anthropology.
+In 2006 he entered the Institut Philanthropos in Fribourg, Switzerland, where he spent a year studying philosophy and anthropology.
 He later studied letters and political science at the Institut Albert-le-Grand in Angers, receiving his bachelor's degree with honors in 2009.
-His degree was issued by Université d'Angers, as a result of a partnership agreement between the two schools.
+His degree was issued by the University of Angers, as a result of a partnership agreement between the two schools.
 From 2018 until 2019, Prince Guillaume attended a postgraduate training at the Royal College of Defence Studies (RCDS) in London.

 The then-Hereditary Grand Duke completed internships at the Belgian Chemical Union in 2003, at the Deutsche Bank in London in 2004, and at the Spanish branch of ArcelorMittal in 2005.
 Sworn in December 2002 as an officer in the Luxembourg Army, Guillaume held the rank of colonel until his accession to the throne, upon which he was promoted to General and Commander of the Army.